schlosser/intermediate-flask/README.md

 ```
 $ virtualenv --no-site-packages .
 ```
-*As of July 27 2015, --no-site-packages is default behavior the flag is deprecated.
+> As of July 27 2015, `--no-site-packages` is default behavior, so the flag is deprecated.
 Run with:
 ```
 $ virtualenv .
 ```

-Then, enter the virtual environment by typing
+> Then, enter the virtual environment by typing
 ```
 $ source bin/activate
 ```